 The Ontario-Wayne Stormwater Coalition (OWSC) is a group of government entities comprised of the Ontario County Highway Department, Wayne County Highway Department, Towns of Ontario, Farmington, Walworth, Macedon, Victor, and the Village of Victor.
-This group works cooperatively to fulfill the Municipal Separate Storm Sewer (MS4) Permit (GP-0-15-003) requirements and meet the 6 Minimum Control Measures set forth in the Permit.
+This group works cooperatively to fulfill the Municipal Separate Storm Sewer System (MS4) Permit (GP-0-15-003) requirements and meet the 6 Minimum Control Measures set forth in the Permit.
 By working together, the coalition can draw from multiple resources and utilize information to accomplish the annual stormwater goals for the coalition as a whole and meet the needs of the communities.

 By working together, we can keep our waterways clean and our communities healthy.